Push the Feeling On

 "Push the Feeling On" is a house song by the British music group Nightcrawlers and American DJ Marc Kinchen (MK).
 The original version released in 1992 was also partially disco and acid jazz-influenced and was a minor chart hit in the United Kingdom.
 The song was later remixed extensively by Kinchen, creating a series of additional remixes for the song.
 One remix known as "Push the Feeling On (MK Dub Revisited Edit)" became an international chart hit in 1995, peaking at number three on the UK Singles Chart and peaking within the top ten of the charts in other various European countries.
+The accompanying music video, featuring different characters inside a photo booth, received heavy rotation on European music television channels.

 In the wake of its success, the band deleted the original version from their catalogue, reclassified the remix as the first single from their debut album, Lets Push It (1995), and changed their genre to house music.
 Despite the Nightcrawlers' Scottish origin, the song was actually less popular in Scotland than in the UK as a whole (and many worldwide markets), only peaking at number 11, mainly owing to the more subtle and low-key style of the track, which differentiated it from the dance music popular in Scotland at the time such as bouncy techno.
 On the Eurochart Hot 100, "Push the Feeling On (MK Dub Revisited Edit)" reached number five.